mister-t/hr-process/README.md

 10. Indeed
 11. Hired

-We can also use various scrapping tools to consolidate potential candidates and sift through them after ingesting the data into our system.
+Lastly, we can also use various scraping tools to consolidate potential candidates and sift through them after ingesting the data into our system.

 ## 4. Interview Questions